52North/geocureTutorials/docs/01_Geocure_IntegrationWith_Leaflet.md

 With this code, an entry for each map layer is generated in the laycer control component.
 When the user selects a map from the component, Leaflet will automatically retrieve the picture and overlay it on the map for us.

 ##### Adding vector layers
-Geocure returns the requested vector data as GeoJSON.
+geocure returns the requested vector data as GeoJSON.

 Unlike with the maps, in this case we have to provide Leaflet with the actual data instead of the URL to it, i.e. we have to download that GeoJSON ourselves and pass it to the `L.geoJson` function, which turns it into a Leaflet layer.